-On January 5, 2019, Lineage and Orbit Biomedical Limited ("Orbit") entered into a Research and Option Agreement, which was assigned by Orbit to Gyroscope Therapeutics, Limited ("Gyroscope") and amended on May 7, 2019, January 30, 2020, May 1, 2020 and September 4, 2020 (the "Gyroscope Agreement").
-As amended, the Gyroscope Agreement provides Lineage access to Gyroscope's vitrectomy-free subretinal injection device (the "Orbit Device") as a means of delivering OpRegen in Lineage's ongoing Phase 1/2a clinical trial through the earlier of: (i) December 1, 2020; or (ii) or treatment of three additional patients with the Orbit Device between September 4, 2020 and December 1, 2020 (the "Access Period").
+On January 5, 2019, Lineage and Orbit Biomedical Limited ("Orbit") entered into a Research and Option Agreement, which was assigned by Orbit to Gyroscope Therapeutics Limited ("Gyroscope") and amended on May 7, 2019, January 30, 2020, May 1, 2020 and September 4, 2020 (the "Gyroscope Agreement").
+As amended, the Gyroscope Agreement provided Lineage access to Gyroscope's vitrectomy-free subretinal injection device (the "Orbit Device") as a means of delivering OpRegen in Lineage's ongoing Phase 1/2a clinical trial through the earlier of: (i) December 1, 2020; or (ii) or treatment of three additional patients with the Orbit Device between September 4, 2020 and December 1, 2020 (the "Access Period").
+Following the Access Period, Lineage also had an exclusive right to negotiate a definitive agreement to distribute and sell the Orbit Device for the subretinal delivery of RPE cells for the treatment of dry AMD (the "Option Period"), which was initially set to expire in February 2021.
 Pursuant to the terms of the Gyroscope Agreement, Lineage paid access fees totaling \$2.5 million: (i) \$1.25 million in January 2019 upon execution of the Gyroscope Agreement; and (ii) \$1.25 million in August 2019 upon completion of certain collaborative research activities using the Gyroscope technology for the OpRegen Phase 1/2a clinical trial.
 These access fees of \$2.5 million were amortized on a straight-line basis throughout 2019 and included in research and development expenses.
 Lineage also agreed to reimburse Gyroscope for costs of consumables, training services, travel costs and other out of pocket expenses incurred by Gyroscope for performing services under the Gyroscope Agreement.
-In January 2020, Lineage agreed to pay an additional \$0.5 million to extend the Access Period to July 5, 2020, \$0.2 million of which was paid on January 30, 2020 and \$0.3 million of which will be paid in November 2020.
-The Access Period was subsequently extended at no cost as described above.
+In January 2020, Lineage agreed to pay an additional \$0.5 million to extend the Access Period to July 5, 2020, \$0.2 million of which was paid in January 2020 and \$0.3 million of which was paid in November 2020.
+The Access Period was subsequently extended two additional times at no cost and ended in accordance with the terms of the Gyroscope Agreement in November 2020.
+In February 2021, Lineage exercised its right to extend the initial Option Period for \$0.5 million.
+During the extended Option Period, Lineage determined not to pursue a definitive agreement to distribute and sell the Orbit Device, and the Gyroscope Agreement terminated on May 11, 2021 upon expiration of the Option Period.